SEB-9-BH/react-state-management/the-use-state-hook/README.md

 Next, we'll construct the state variable.
 We will name our state variable `isDarkMode` and our function to set state `setIsDarkMode`.

 > ♻️ Repeatable pattern: While you can technically name these anything you want, convention dictates that you name your state variable `stateVariable` and your state setter function `setStateVariable`.
-What we name the state variable is up to us but it should reflect the data being stored and updated.
-In this case, `isDarkMode` is our state variable that holds the current state (like whether dark mode is on or off), and `setIsDarkMode` is a function that lets us change or *set* this state.
+What we name the state variable is up to us, but it should reflect the data being stored and updated.
+In this case, `isDarkMode` is our state variable that holds the current state (like whether dark mode is on or off), and `setIsDarkMode` is a function that lets us change or ***set*** this state.
+>
+> Using `set` as a prefix is a widely adopted convention in programming.
+It indicates that this function sets or updates a variable.

+This boolean state variable will manage the visibility of the dark mode.
+State variables that are intended to hold a boolean value, like a switch that can be either on or off, will typically begin with `is`, `has`, `can`, or other prefixes that imply a boolean value or state condition.
+This is a common naming convention that helps to clearly indicate the purpose and type of a variable, making your code more readable and understandable for other developers.

+These variables often control elements that users interact with.
+We've followed that convention here with `isDarkMode`.

+When planning your state, always consider the dynamic nature of your components.
+Here, we have a binary toggle - dark mode can be either on or off, so a boolean works well.

 ```jsx
 // src/App.jsx